Many factors go into making a great gaming experience. One of the most important is the effect of your computer’s CPU while gaming.

 How To Choose A CPU For Gaming

-More cores mean that the CPU can handle more instructions at once, leading to better multitasking capabilities and potentially lower temperatures as well.
+More cores mean the CPU can handle more instructions at once, leading to better multitasking capabilities and potentially lower temperatures as well.
 Finally, the cache size is how much memory the CPU has on board to store frequently used instructions.

 A larger cache size can help improve performance, especially in games that are heavily reliant on processor-intensive tasks such as physics calculations.